Akash-M/idp-eventscripts/README.md

 # idp-eventscripts
-Repos for Adding test scripts that will add events to DB
+Repo for Adding test scripts that will add events to DB